AgrimPrasad/Multiplayer-GameOfLife/README.md

 1. The static files are then deployed to Netlify using appropriate environment variables to configure the server address accessed by the frontend.

+## Local Development

+[TODO] ADd steps on how to set up local environment for development, testing and deployment.

 ## Implementation Details

 ### Game Logic